 Catch item in Scratch

 To keep track of the score, you will need to create a score “variable.”
 If you haven’t used them before, variables allow you to keep track of a number while your game runs.
-Go to the dark orange “variables section and click on “make a variable.”
+Go to the dark orange variables category and click on “make a variable.”
 Give the variable the name “score” and select okay when finished.
+Make sure to check the box next to your new variable so the score is visible on the screen.
+This makes it so the player can see the score!
 We can make it so that any time the sprite touches our falling sprite, the score is increased by 1.
+Don’t forget to set the score to 0 at the beginning of the game.
+This way you can play the game again and again!
 Once you’ve added these blocks, you’ll have a complete game!

 Complete game and score points